American lion: Evolution

 Cladistic studies using morphological characteristics have been unable to resolve the phylogenetic position of the American lion.
 One study considered the American lion, along with the cave lion, to be most closely related to the tiger (Panthera tigris), citing a comparison of the skull; the braincase, in particular, appears to be especially similar to the braincase of a tiger.
-Another study suggested that the American lion and the Eurasian cave lion were successive offshoots of a lineage leading to a leopard-extant lion clade.
+Another study suggested that the American lion and the Eurasian cave lion were successive offshoots of a lineage leading to a clade which includes modern leopards and lions.
 A more recent study comparing the skull and jaw of the American lion with other pantherines concluded that it was not a lion but a distinct species.
 It was proposed that it arose from pantherines that migrated to North America during the mid-Pleistocene and gave rise to American lions and jaguars (Panthera onca).
 Another study grouped the American lion with P. leo and P. tigris, and ascribed morphological similarities to P. onca to convergent evolution, rather than phylogenetic affinity.
+However, genetic studies indicate that the living lion is the closest living relative of P. atrox and P. spelaea.
+Genome-wide sequencing of modern lions and Eurasian cave lions suggests that the lineage of the cave lion and American lion diverged from that of the modern lion around 500,000 years ago, but this was criticized by some authors as it doesn't correspond well with the fossil record.

-Mitochondrial DNA sequence data from fossil remains suggests that the American lion (P. atrox) represents a sister lineage to the Eurasian cave lion (P. spelaea), and likely arose when an early cave lion population became isolated south of the North American continental ice sheet about 340,000 years ago.
-The most recent common ancestor of the P. atrox lineage is estimated to have lived about 200,000 (118,000 to 346,000) years ago.
-This implies that it became genetically isolated from P. spelaea before the start of the Illinoian glaciation; a spelaea population is known to have been present in eastern Beringia by that time, where it persisted until at least 11,925 ± 70 years ago.
-This separation was maintained during the interstadials of the Illinoian and following Wisconsin glaciations as well as during the Sangamonian interglacial between them.
-Boreal forests may have contributed to the separation during warmer intervals; alternatively, a reproductive barrier may have existed.
+Mitochondrial DNA sequence data from fossil remains suggests that the American lion (P. atrox) represents a sister lineage to Late Pleistocene populations of the Eurasian cave lion (P. spelaea), and likely arose when an early cave lion population became isolated south of the North American continental ice sheet.
+While initial studies suggested that the divergence between American and Eurasian cave lions took place around 340,000 years ago, later studies suggested that the split took place considerably later, around 165,000 years ago, consistent with the earliest appearance of cave lions in eastern Beringia (now Alaska) during the Illinoian (190-130,000 years ago).

-The study also indicates that the modern lion is the closest living relative of P. atrox and P. spelaea.
-The lineages leading to extant lions and atrox/spelaea were thought to have diverged about 1.9 million years ago, before a whole genome-wide sequence of lions from Africa and Asia by Marc de Manuel et al. showed that the lineage of the cave lion diverged from that of the modern lion around 392,000 – 529,000 years ago.